FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Experiments

 \section{Experiments}

-We conduct a series of experiments to demonstrate the effectiveness of the proposed FIVES method, with the aims to answer the following questions. \textbf{Q1}: When the learned $(\mathbf{A}, \mathbf{\Theta})$ of FIVES solely serves as a predictive model, how it performs compared to state-of-the-art feature generation methods? \textbf{Q2}: Could we boost the performance of some lightweight models with the interactive features generated by FIVES? \textbf{Q3}: Are the interactions indicated by the learned adjacency tensor $\mathbf{A}$ really useful? \textbf{Q4}: How do different components of FIVES contribute to its performance?
+We conduct a series of experiments to demonstrate the effectiveness of the proposed FIVES method, with the aims to answer the following questions. \textbf{Q1}: When the learned $(\mathbf{A}, \mathbf{\Theta})$ of FIVES solely serves as a predictive model, how it performs compared to state-of-the-art feature generation methods? \textbf{Q2}: Could we boost the performance of some lightweight models with the interactive features generated by FIVES? \textbf{Q3}: How do different components of FIVES contribute to its performance? \textbf{Q4}: Are the interactions indicated by the learned adjacency tensor $\mathbf{A}$ really useful? \textbf{Q5}: Can FIVES run as efficient as existing DNN-based methods? \textbf{Q6}: Can we improve the CTR in a real-world e-commerce platform by deploying the interactive features generated by FIVES?

 \textbf{Datasets}.
 We conduct experiments on five benchmark datasets that are widely adopted in related works, and we also include two more real-world business datasets.
-The statistics of these datasets are summarized in Table~\ref{table:statistics_of_datasets}, where the data are randomly partitioned to ensure a fair comparison.
+The datasets are randomly partitioned for a fair comparison, and their statistics are summarized in Table~\ref{table:statistics_of_datasets}.
+The availability of the benchmark datasets can be found in Appendix~\ref{datasets}.

 \textbf{Preprocessing}.
 We discretize numeric features into $\{10,100,1000\}$ equal-width buckets.
 Then the numeric features are transformed into one-hot vector representations according to their bucket indices.
 This follows the multi-granularity discretization proposed in~\cite{luo2019autocross}.
 For all the rare feature category values (whose frequency is less than $5$), we assign them the same identifier.